DMTF/Redfish-Tools/doc-generator/TABLE_NUMBER_README.md

   - TBL_NN: The current table number
   - TBL_NN++: The next table number (i.e., pre-increment)

-An awk routine (table_number.awk) was added to the Swordfish documentation scripts to replace the tokens with actual table numbers, once a full set of md source files had been generated.
+An awk routine (table_number.awk) was added to the Swordfish documentation tools to replace the tokens with actual table numbers, once a full set of md source files had been generated.
 It also handles some document variable substitutions, and a numbering sequence for figures, though those are not directly related to the ISO issue.